maxant/kafka-data-consistency/mf/README.md

   - and the ability to reload and fix problems, e.g. recalculating discounts and prices
 - sync timestamp in order to be able to determine when data is not globally consistent
   - eg upstream we committed, but downstream we ran into a problem (business or technical)
+  - validation before important process steps: partners may already exist beforehand and they are loosely coupled to the sales system, so it doesnt make sense to use a syncTimestamp for them => just check existance

 ## Running tips